 From mentoring via our diversity programs, to welcoming new members into the Guild, there are many opportunities for interested WGC members to get involved in and help with our diversity and inclusion initiatives.
-Please contact WGC Director of Strategy and Research, Natalia Escobar Bohorquez, to find more about current volunteering opportunities.
+Please contact WGC Manager of Diversity, Strategy & Research, Omolara Isiolaotan, to find more about current volunteering opportunities.

 The WGC sponsors events promoting diversity and inclusion as often as possible.
 Over the past three years, the WGC has sponsored events presented by BIPOC TV & FIlm, Reel Asian International Film Festival, Reelworld Film Festival, ImagineNATIVE Film + Media Arts Festival and Youth Media Alliance, among others.

 Most recently, we sponsored the Black Women Film!
 Screenwriters Retreat in February (right), led by WGC members Gillian Muller and Motion, for established and mid-career Black women-identified filmmakers, artists and content creators seeking a community of support to take their projects and creative endeavours to the next level.